Synkevych/realtime_user_tracking/README.md

 <h1 align="center"> Count Online Users </h1> <br>
 <br/>
 <p align="center">
-  Count Online Users shows users in real time if the user has been on the site in the last 5 minutes.
-Built with RoR framework, deployed to Heroku.
+  Count Online Users - shows users in real time if the user has been on the site in the last 1 minute.
+Built with RoR and React framework, deployed to Heroku.

   <img src="public/index.png">
 </p>